 - LOCATION: the dataset location

-- OPERATION_ID: the ID of the long-running operation
+- OPERATION_ID: the ID returned from the long-running operation

 -H "Authorization: Bearer $(gcloud auth print-access-token)" \